-Ahmed Alsoudani / MATRIX 165
+AHMED ALSOUDANI / MATRIX 165

 September 6, 2012 – January 6, 2013

-In MATRIX 165, the chaotic imagery of Alsoudani’s large-scale canvases reveals violence, devastation and carnage in wildly active compositions.
-In a technique using equal parts vibrantly-colored acrylic paint and expressive charcoal drawing, distorted figures and grotesque beasts emerge from surreal landscapes that communicate a universal understanding of human conflict and infinite suffering.
+In MATRIX 165, the chaotic imagery of Alsoudani’s large-scale canvases reveal violence, devastation, and carnage in wildly active compositions.
+In a technique using equal parts vibrantly-colored acrylic paint and expressive charcoal drawing, distorted figures and grotesque beasts emerge from surreal landscapes to communicate a universal understanding of human conflict and infinite suffering.